visit-dav/visit/docs/SphynxDocs/Quantitative/Expressions.rst

 Deleting an expression
 """"""""""""""""""""""

-You can delete an expression by clicking on it in the **Expression list** and then clicking on the **Delete** button.
-Deleting an expression removes it from the list of defined expressions and will cause unresolved references for any other expression that uses the deleted expression.
-If a plot uses an expression with unresolved references, VisIt will not be able to generate it until the user resolves the reference or change the active plot variable.
+Users can delete an expression by clicking on it in the **Expression list** and then clicking on the **Delete** button.
+Deleting an expression removes it from the list of defined expressions and will cause unresolved references for any other expressions that use the deleted expression.
+If a plot uses an expression with unresolved references, VisIt will not be able to generate it until the user resolves the reference.

 Expression grammar
 ~~~~~~~~~~~~~~~~~~